 - This frosting cannot be made in advance, so have your cake or cupcakes ready to frost.

 - This frosting is best the first 12 to 24 hours after frosting the cake.
-After that, it still tastes good but will begin to deflate and absorb into the cake.
+After that, it still tastes great but will begin to slightly deflate and absorb into the cake.

 Lemon Sour Cream Cake